Contemporary Approaches to PEPPER: Support Revenue Integrity and Reduce Risk -

 Webinar system requirements and program materials:

-To fully benefit from the webcast experience, please note you will need a computer equipped with the following:
+To fully benefit from the webinar experience, please note you will need a computer equipped with the following:

 Internet: 56K or faster Internet connection (high-speed connection recommended)

 Streaming: for audio/video streaming, Adobe Flash plug-in or Safari browser on iOS devices